Frequently Asked Questions about Service Dogs

 Q: I, or someone I know, is in need of a service dog.
 Can I get one of yours?

-A: Sorry, but the answer is no. AGS donates our service dogs in training to a secondary organization for placement with a partner.
+A: Unfortnately, you cannot.
+AGS donates our service dogs in training to a secondary organization for placement with a partner.
 We do not place dogs ourselves, and we don't have say over who our dogs ultimately go to.

 Q: How can I join AGS?

 A: AGS is open to the Brazos Valley community.
-Prospective members only need to attend a meeting and pay dues to become a member.
-To be considered an active member, you must pay dues and accumulate 12 points a semester by attending such events as meetings, socials and fundraisers.
+Prospective members only need to attend meetings and pay dues to become a member.
+To be considered an active member, you must pay dues and accumulate 12 points a semester by attending our events.

 Q: How is Aggie Guide-Dogs and Service-Dogs different from Patriot Paws of Aggieland?